lukedinkler/SecureMe-Windows/CONTRIBUTING.md

  - [Feature Requests](#feature)

 ## <a name="coc"></a> Code of Conduct
 Help us keep SecureMe open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read the following Code of Conduct

 ## <a name="question"></a> Got a Question or Problem?